Gold IRA Depositories

 The four main types of precious metals that are allowed to be included are:

-Since an ounce of physical gold currently costs about $1,800, even a small amount of pure gold is incredibly valuable.
+Since an ounce of physical gold costs over $1,000 even a small amount of pure gold is incredibly valuable.
 This begs the question: What do investors do with their gold products once they have purchased them?

 What is a Gold IRA depository?